 The tears flow down his cheeks.
 “Why are you doing this to me, Dad?
 Tim’s my bestest friend.
 He got everyone to stop calling me ‘Stupid.’
 He’s the first person to ever treat me like I’m not a pest.
 He’s going to hate me now.
 He never did anything wrong to me.
 Why are you ruining everything?”

 His dad turns to my mom and me.
-“I think he’s telling the truth, Tim, but until this matter is cleared up, I think it best that you not come here anymore.”
+“I think you’re telling the truth, Tim, but until this matter is cleared up, I think it best that you not come here anymore.”

 “Don’t worry about that.
 You’ve make me feel lower than dirt.
 All I did was try to get Scott to let his feelings out a bit.
 I now see what his real feelings are like.
 It was a big mistake.”

-I know I hadn’t spoken all the truth, but what business do they have knowing about Joey and me.
-I’m a fool for trusting Scott.
+I know I had not spoken all the truth, but what business do they have knowing about Joey and me.
+I am a fool for trusting Scott.
 While driving home, Mom is incoherent.
 I know she takes Valium for her nerves, but this emotional confrontation has pushed her way over the edge.